 “Hand me your shoes.”
 The quiet, no-nonsense guide requested with his hands out towards me, gesturing to my sandalled feet.

 Mark and I had decided that while in Zanzibar, we wanted to venture out to Prison Island, a small island about 5.6 km from Stone Town.
 It’s home to about one hundred giant, rare tortoises.
 We were the only two on our group tour to book the boat ride out to the little island, so we were heading out on our own.
-But after some previous….let’s say, issues, with people losing their shoes the day before when we were basking in the sunshine on the idyllic white sands of the Northern Beaches, I was reluctant to hand over my shoes to a stranger.
-We were standing on the shore, the waves lapping at our feet, the canopied boat waiting to go, while I stared at our guide blankly, as if he had just asked me to hand over my wallet.
+But after some previous….let’s say, issues, with people losing their shoes the day before, when we were basking in the sunshine on the idyllic white sands of the Northern Beaches, I was reluctant to hand over my shoes to a stranger.
+(You can read about our experience on the Northern Beaches here.)

 The guide gestured to me again.
 “Shoes!” he prompted.
 Ok, if we were doing this thing, I had to relinquish my sandals.
 I slid them off slowly and handed them over.
 Mark and I waded into the ocean toward the boat, and climbed in.
 I was slightly surprised when our guide appeared in the back of the boat, shoes still in hand.
 Ok, it’s good to be cautious, but sometimes you have to trust people too.

 Although it was early morning, the sun was already beating down, so we were grateful for the bright blue canopy overhead.

 It took about a half an hour to arrive at the island, where our guide assisted us off, and handed us our shoes.
 As the captain waved goodbye and began to sail off, our guide started yelling at him in Swahili, more and more frantically, waving his hands and jumping up and down.
 But to no avail, the captain either didn’t hear him, or chose to ignore him.
 Apparently he forgot to give us our tickets to enter the tortoise sanctuary.
 Our guide told us not to worry though, he had the situation under control.
 (It’s probably happened before.)
 As it is, entry to the sanctuary is only about $6 US.